- TAG : Egypt Women Tours

 Return to the cruise boat where you’ ll continue traveling upriver.
 With free time relaxing on the sundeck.
 Then take in the surrounding sights desert hills forming a backdrop to lush riverbanks.
 Fishermen casting their nets and farmers working their land.

 Today finds you moored near Edfu, a beautifully preserved temple also dedicated to Horus, the falcon-headed god.

 You will disembark and discover the lively streets of Edfu town – get acquainted with the bustling town center and the bazaar.

 Then continue to the temple, perhaps the best preserved in the whole country.
 The scale is incredibly impressive, with soaring sandstone walls covered in reliefs and hieroglyphics.

 You will pass through the Grand Temple entranceway into a colossal courtyard ringed with 32 towering columns.
-Each richly decorated with patterns, and once the site of a great altar.
+Each is richly decorated with patterns and was once the site of a great altar.

 As you explore further you will discover endless reliefs.
 Like of the gods Horus and Thoth pouring sacred water over King Neos Dionysos – the library, a laboratory, and the holy sanctuary where a golden statue of Horus once stood.

 The sense of awe that comes from touring this temple is incredible.